Combinatorial model categories are equivalent to presentable quasicategories

 \proof Proof.
-If $(λ,C)∈@CRC$, then the small quasicategory $\rN\frc C$ admits $λ$-small colimits by \vrelcathocolim.
-Likewise, if $(λ,C)→(μ,D)$ is a morphism in~$@CRC$, the functor $\rN\frc C→\rN\frc D$ preserves $λ$-small colimits by \vrelfunhocolim. \ppar We now show that $\RN$ preserves weak equivalences by establishing this claim separately for each generating class.
+If $(λ,C)∈@CRC$, then the small quasicategory $\rN\frc C$ admits $λ$-small colimits by ^!{relative homotopy limit}.
+Likewise, if $(λ,C)→(μ,D)$ is a morphism in~$@CRC$, the functor $\rN\frc C→\rN\frc D$ preserves $λ$-small colimits by ^!{preservation of relative homotopy limits}. \ppar We now show that $\RN$ preserves weak equivalences by establishing this claim separately for each generating class.
 If $(λ,C)→(μ,D)$ is a weak equivalence such that $λ=μ$ and $C→D$ is a ^{Dwyer–Kan equivalence}, then $\frc C → \frc D$ is a ^{Dwyer–Kan equivalence} between fibrant objects, and $\rN \frc C → \rN \frc D$ is an equivalence of quasicategories because $\rN$ is a right Quillen functor.
-For weak equivalences $(λ,C)→(μ,D)$ of the second generating class (i.e., involving ind-completions), applying $\RN$ produces a weak equivalence in $@PrL$ by definition of~$@CRC$ (\vcrczfc), since we defined the second generating class there as the preimage of corresponding weak equivalences in $@PrL$.
+For weak equivalences $(λ,C)→(μ,D)$ of the second generating class (i.e., involving ind-completions), applying $\RN$ produces a weak equivalence in $@PrL$ by definition of~$@CRC$ (^!{CRC}), since we defined the second generating class there as the preimage of corresponding weak equivalences in $@PrL$.